Activities & Involvement Opportunities

 Chapel Programming: Campus Pastor Forrest Buckner, 509.777.4506

-- Chapel Community Worship: Students, faculty and staff join in worship together through Word, prayer, music, testimony, and the Lord's Supper every Tuesday and Thursday from 11-11:30 a.m.
+- Chapel Community Worship: Students, faculty and staff join in worship together through Scripture, prayer, music, testimony and the Lord's Supper every Tuesday and Thursday from 11-11:30 a.m.

-- Awake: A welcoming community of students come together in the HUB Multi-Purpose Room every Wednesday at 9:00 p.m. to wrestle with who God is, who we are, and why that even matters.
+- Awake: A welcoming community of students comes together in the HUB Multipurpose Room every Wednesday at 9 p.m. to wrestle with who God is, who we are and why that even matters.

-- Morning Prayer: On Monday, Wednesday, and Friday mornings from 8:30-8:50 a.m. in the Lantern room in the Music Building, a small group of students, staff, and faculty join together for a simple and peaceful service of prayer, hymn, and Scripture led by music professor and worship director Ben Brody.
+- Morning Prayer: On Monday, Wednesday and Friday mornings from 8:30-8:50 a.m. in the Lantern Room in the Music Building, a small group of students, staff and faculty join together for a simple, peaceful service of prayer, hymns and Scripture led by Professor of Music and Worship Director Ben Brody.

 - Life Groups: Weekly small groups for eight weeks each semester led by faculty and staff that are focused on building community and growing in relationship with God.
 Sign up on the chapel webpage at the beginning of each semester.